uktrade/icms/documentation/managing-dependencies.md

 2. Run `make update-requirements` to regenerate all requirements
   Note: This will also update indirect dependencies.

-3. Run `pip-sync` to install the new locked dependencies locally.
+3. Run `pip-sync requirements-dev.txt` to install the new locked dependencies locally.
 (You can also use `pip install -r requirements-dev.txt`, but that may leave behind redundant packages that have been removed which can cause problems.)